sigilante/nockup/README.md

     and compare the answers to the expected values from the appropriate toolchain file in `~/.nockup/toolchain`.

 2. Check that the binaries are appropriately signed.
-Binaries are signed using the [`zorp-gpg-key`](./zorp-gpg-key.pub) for Linux and a digital certificate for Apple.
+Binaries are signed using the [`zorp-gpg-key`](./zorp-gpg-key.pub) for Linux.
+(Apple binaries are not currently signed.)

     You can do this manually by running: